neezcha/neezcha.github.io/projects/homeFinances.md

 <img class="ui image" src="../images/hf_line_payees_censored.jpg">

-On the right is the line charts, plotting the amount paid to each payee over time.
+Above is the line charts, plotting the amount paid to each payee over time.
 Each year is split into tabs.
 The names of each payee has been blurred per request.